Zhang Yuning (footballer, born 1977): Playing career

-Zhang started his football career with his local football team Liaoning F.C. where he progressed to their senior team in 1994 league campaign at the dawn of full professionalism within the Chinese game.
-He was initially loaned out to third-tier club Beijing Shougang before he went on to make his debut for Liaoning where he soon made a name for himself when he was the club's top goalscorer in the 1997 campaign.
+Zhang started his football career with his local football team Liaoning FC, where he progressed to their senior team in 1994 at the dawn of full professionalism within the Chinese game.
+He was initially loaned out to third-tier club Beijing Shougang before going on to debut for Liaoning, where he soon made a name for himself when he was the club's top goalscorer in the 1997 campaign.
 By the following season he would show himself to be a prolific striker who helped guide Liaoning to promotion to the top tier.
 Once in the top division Zhang quickly adapted to the higher demands and narrowly saw Liaoning miss out on winning the league title.

 As a young, tall and strong prolific centre forward, Zhang quickly caught the imagination of the Chinese tabloid press who often referred to him as the David Beckham of China, however at the height of his popularity on April 26, 2000 he was involved in a serious car accident.
 It was discovered that Zhang was drink driving while driving some teammates and friends home, however while Zhang sustained minor injuries his teammate Qu Leheng sustained serious injuries, which resulted in Qu being left a paraplegic and consigned to a wheelchair for life.
 Qu would go on to successfully sue Zhang 2.34 million yuan (282,000 US dollars) for compensation on November 22, 2004.
 Zhang would also go on to make a public apology to Qu and despite publicly believing that the compensation was especially high he decided to abnegate his right to ask for a retrial.